KevinDennyII/kevindennyii/README.md

 <img align="right" src="https://raw.githubusercontent.com/kevindennyii/kevindennyii/master/Kevin_as_Mighty_Mouse.jpg" width="125" height="150" alt="banner a cartoon illustration of Kevin">

-I'm a computer scientist who is passionate about front-end web development, curating music for followers of my alias DJ LookUp, and building community with local businesses.
+I'm a computer scientist who is passionate about front-end web development, curating music for followers of my alias DJ LookUp, and building community with local businesses and organizations.
 Some technologies I enjoy working with include ReactJS, GatsbyJS, WordPress, and MongoDB.

 ## Find me around the web 🌎: </a>